bearkfear/graphql-yoga-on-firebase-functions/README.md

 # GraphQL on Cloud Functions

-the save as REST API REPO but with GraphQL in this time!
+The same as REST but with GraphQL in the root.